OpenEnergyPlatform/ontology/tests/InconsistencyTestGuide.md

-How to test for inconsistent ontologies and unsatisfiable classes:
+**How to test for inconsistent ontologies and unsatisfiable classes**

 1. Open the ontology in Protege
 2. Under the Reasoner menu, Select the reasoner you want to use (like 'HermiT 1.4.2.456'")